 Eldercare is committed to working in partnership with our residents and their families to ensure that we provide satisfactory responses to concerns raised.
 Eldercare encourages residents and/ or family members to approach Eldercare in the first instance if they have concerns.

 Eldercare is committed to achieving gender equity within our business, we believe that talent is gender neutral.
 Eldercare has policies and procedures in place to support gender equity.
+As required by law, Eldercare reports on gender equity indicators each year to the Workplace Gender Equity Agency (WGEA).
+Eldercare is pleased to report that we are “gender neutral” according to WGEA’s assessment.

-Eldercare’s core business is residential aged care and retirement living.
+Eldercare’s core business is Residential Aged Care and Retirement Living.
 Eldercare has made the decision to grow these areas as entering the home care sector now, without being able to build scale quickly, may compromise Eldercare’s success.
 This position may be reviewed in the future.
+Eldercare has a strong partnership with Resthaven for the provision of home care services into our Retirement Living Villages.

 As an alternative to physical restraint, Eldercare uses a variety of strategies to keep residents safe and to meet their individual needs.
 We do not use bedrails in any circumstances.